We moved into the new house and last year the garden plot was build from nothing.

 I plant some fruit trees, build vegetables raised beds, shrubs and tried some pathways (kind of wiggly now that I see them).

+Here are the results after the first year.
 The main mistake that I did was sowing turf everywhere and when I wanted to put in new plants it was difficult to remove it.

 Second, I should have done a gravel path around the raised beds for easy maintenance.